rescrv/eudaemon/docs/markdown/prune.md

 | `wrong-argument-count` | Not exactly two arguments |
 | `path-not-found` | Path doesn't exist in document |

+## Notes

+Pruning a node causes all subsequent siblings to shift their path indices.
+For example, if you prune path "2", the former path "3" becomes the new "2".
+When pruning multiple nodes, work from highest path to lowest to avoid invalidating paths.

 ## See Also

 - [`replace-at`](replace-at.md) - Replace instead of remove
 - [`graft`](graft.md) - Move instead of remove
+- [`annotate`](annotate.md) - Find paths before pruning